sitton76/firmament-agb/README.md

  Currently a WIP project that is missing only a few core systems to be usable in projects, check [issues page](https://github.com/sitton76/firmament-agb/issues) for more details

+ For building and setup, [check chapter 3 of the agb rust book](https://agbrs.dev/book/setup/getting_started.html)

 # Adding Objects
  1. Create a new file in the `src/actors/` folder. (example: `new_actor.rs`)
  2. Create a new struct with a constructor for it. (example: `struct NewActor {}`)